 Setup Instructions

-Login to your computer as an administrator Oracle 11g XE: If Oracle 11g XE is already installed then skip to item 10.
-As an administrator (not merely Run Elevated), execute the file
+Login to your computer as an administrator

+INSTALL Oracle 11g XE: If your computer is on the Forest Service network, execute the steps in Appendix 2 before skipping to step 10.
+If Oracle 11g XE is already installed then skip to item 9.
+As an administrator, execute the file

 c:\fia_biosum\setup\oracle11g_xe\DISK1\setup.exe.